telerik/winforms-docs/treeview/context-menus/default-context-menu.md

 RadTreeView displays a default context menu which appears when you right-click on a node.
 This menu contains 7 items and they are:

 * __New__: A new sibling node is created.

 * __Edit__: An editor appears at the position of the node from which the context menu is invoked.
 This editor allows you to change a property of the node.

 * __Delete__: The node from which the menu is invoked is deleted.

 * __Expand__/__Collapse__: Depending on the expaded state of the node, this menu item may display itself as "Expand" or "Collapse".
 When click the corresponding operations occurs.

 * __Cut__: The node from which the context menu is invoked together with its child nodes (in short - the whole branch) is cut.

 * __Copy__: The node from which the context menu is invoked together with its child nodes (in short - the whole branch) is copied.

 * __Paste__: If there a cut or copied node (branch), this node is added as a sibling node to the node from which the context menu is invoked.

 ## Enabling the default context menu items

 __Enabling the default context menu__

-The default context menu is not enabled by default and if you
-          right-click a node, it will not appear on the screen.
+The default context menu is not enabled by default and if you right-click a node, it will not appear on the screen.
 In order to enable it, you should set the __AllowDefaultContextMenu__ property to *true*:
-        #_[C#]_

 {{source=..\SamplesCS\TreeView\ContextMenus\TreeViewMenus.cs region=defaultMenu}}
 {{source=..\SamplesVB\TreeView\ContextMenus\TreeViewMenus.vb region=defaultMenu}}